 Digital procurement tools, features, and benefits

-Integrations– Enhances the components of the existing tech stack to avoid data silos
+Integrations | – Enhances the components of the existing tech stack to avoid data silos – Create seamless user experiences for internal and external users |

-Automation– Reduces the amount of manual work in procurement workflows, including data entry, converting incoming requests into records
+Automation | – Reduces the amount of manual work in procurement workflows, including data entry, converting incoming requests into records – Captures incoming requests from multiple channels, emails, notifications, status updates, and status reports |

-– Managers can see who is responsible for each item in the process flow, and external stakeholders can see the status of their requests
+Reporting and visibility | – Customizable reports allow teams to instantly track SLAs, statuses, KPIs, and monitor progress for all procurement team activities – Managers can see who is responsible for each item in the process flow, and external stakeholders can see the status of their requests – Simplifies spend management. |

-– Must also be able to meet internal and external compliance and governance requirements
+Security | – Includes industry-standard features to protect data – Typically includes SSO, 2FA, permission management, and password complexity standards – Must also be able to meet internal and external compliance and governance requirements |

-– Organizes forms and documents into a single, self-service portal that internal and external users can access (if they have permission)
+Forms and portals | – Standardizes incoming purchase requisitions and outgoing purchase orders – Organizes forms and documents into a single, self-service portal that internal and external users can access (if they have permission) |

-– Prevents missing or incomplete information and routes items to the appropriate reviewer or system based on user-set criteria
+Rules and conditionals | – Applies a customizable layer of control to processes and workflows – Prevents missing or incomplete information and routes items to the appropriate reviewer or system based on user-set criteria |

-Templates– Customizable process and workflow models that teams can use out of the box, but which can be easily modified for specific use cases
+Templates | – Customizable process and workflow models that teams can use out of the box, but which can be easily modified for specific use cases |

-Tracking– Allows internal and external stakeholders to track the status of their items through automatic notifications or through the use of a secure link
+Tracking | – Allows internal and external stakeholders to track the status of their items through automatic notifications or through the use of a secure link |

-No-code framework– Allows procurement team members (with permission) to make some changes on their own using a visual interface instead of code
+No-code framework | – Allows procurement team members (with permission) to make some changes on their own using a visual interface instead of code – Conserves IT bandwidth |

 Best digital procurement tools